tilkinsc/LuaConsole/README.md

 ### TODO
 * Move additions to separate global table 'add'
-* Ensure that it builds on linux and all includes are there and used
 * Triple check buffer overflows and mem alignment and memleaks
 * Add `-l string` option to allow dll's to be loaded easier